intel/neural-compressor/neural_insights/README.md

     ```

-* To start the Intel Neural Insights server with your own TLS certificate add `--cert` and `--key` parameters:
+* To start the Neural Insights server with your own TLS certificate add `--cert` and `--key` parameters:

     ```shell
     neural_insights --cert path_to_cert.crt --key path_to_private_key.key
     ```

-* To start the Intel Neural Insights server without TLS encryption use `--allow-insecure-connections` parameter:
+* To start the Neural Insights server without TLS encryption use `--allow-insecure-connections` parameter:

     ```shell
     neural_insights --allow-insecure-connections